Encore $169 vs Virtuoso+ $249 vs Sette $499 — 2026?

 If you make drip coffee, buy the Baratza Encore.
 It's simple, reliable, and does the job.
 If you make espresso, the Baratza Sette 270Wi is worth the premium, the built-in scale and micro-adjustment capabilities pay for themselves in the first month.
 Don't buy the Sette for potential espresso use "someday."
 Buy it when you have an espresso machine and use it 3+ times weekly.

-Related reading Baratza Encore vs Fellow Stagg EKG (2026)
+Related reading Baratza Encore vs Fellow Stagg EKG (2026) | Best Mother's Day Coffee Gifts 2026 Specifications verified against Specialty Coffee Association SCA brewing standards where applicable.

 FAQ